spiritualhost/debian/README.md

-### Ubuntu Server Installation Automation
+### Debian Installation Automation

+***This is currently in progress and doesn't work at all.***

-A basic way of getting a Debian server up and running with minimal effort using past configuration settings.
+A basic way of getting a Debian system up and running with minimal effort using past configuration settings.

 ## What it does